leewtai/leewtai.github.io/setup/git_for_beginniners.md

 - Don't forget to "Push Origin" so GitHub will have a copy of the resolution you came up with.
 Your teammate will be able to see that when they next fetch for changes.

 ## Best Practice
+- It's actually best practice to limit all of your changes inside a [branch](https://docs.github.com/en/desktop/making-changes-in-a-branch/managing-branches-in-github-desktop).
+This allows you to submit bigger chunks of changes all at once without constantly having to keep up to date with the immediate changes happening with the main branch.
 - Before you start working, **fetch** for new code!
 - Before taking a break, always push your code.
   - If this is your first time, you can have bugs in your code.
 Simply leave a comment about it or comment out the buggy code so your teammate knows something is wrong there.
 The bigger mistake is definitely waiting too long before making your next Push.